treize-khushrenada/team-spot-a-mood/README.md

 We will incorporate compositional similarity scores in the ranked results, including overall song similarity score using average similarity from lyrics lines-user query pairs, as well as the scores of individual lines.
 To make the average similarity score more sensitive to sentences that are highly similar to a user query, we have made a function to penalize lines with low similarity scores.

-***Clustering:***
-More details are under the [Clustering](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/clustering.md) section.

 ***Fine-Tuned Model:***
 @Rodolfo please update here
 we created a pair set of lyrics and annotations for each song extracted from the Genius API, which we then used it to fine-tuned the pre-trained model.
 Annotations from the community were used in understanding that this will help the model expand its scope of lyrics comprehension.
 We expected this fine-tuned model to produce new embeddings for the same songs set as pre-trained models so that we can compare the performance of the recommendations of the two models as can be seen in the evaluation result.

-***Model Evaluation:***
-More details are under the [Evaluation](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/evaluation.md) section.
+More details on evaluation results can be found under the [Evaluation](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/evaluation.md) section.

 ## Contributors
 [(Back to top)](#table-of-contents)